gandesirijugalkishore/statsforlife/README.md

-# Penguins web app deployed on Heroku
+# Basic STreamlit Application built for my personal assignment grading

 Check out the YouTube video showing the development of this web app at https://youtu.be/zK4Ch6e1zq8

-The deployed web app is live at https://dp-penguins.herokuapp.com/

-This web app predicts the species of penguins as a function of their input parameters (bill length, bill width, flipper length, body mass, sex and island).
+This web app displays stats of student performance based on their assignment grades uploded via excel.csv files.

 The web app was built in Python using the following libraries:
 * streamlit